Maryland Workers’ Compensation Lawyer

 From our main office in Glen Burnie, MD and our satellite offices, the workers’ compensation lawyers of the Law Offices of Steinhardt, Siskind and Lieberman, LLC represent clients in the Baltimore/Annapolis/Washington, D.C. region and throughout Maryland in workers’ compensation issues.

 If you are injured on the job, you are entitled to recover certain expenses and permanent disability benefits related to your injuries through the workers’ compensation process, and possibly through filing a personal injury suit.
 As skilled Maryland workers’ compensation lawyers, we can help you determine your best course of action, and make sure you get the benefits that you are entitled to receive.

 Getting Compensated For On-The-Job Injuries

 Maryland workers’ compensation laws protect your rights and allow you to receive compensation if you have been hurt on the job.

 Many people wrongly assume that if the workers’ compensation insurance company is accepting their claim, they will be compensated fully and in a timely manner.
 Very often the workers’ compensation insurance carriers refuse to compensate the injured worker.
-That is why it is important to contact the Law Offices of Steinhardt, Siskind and Associates, LLC to assist you in receiving the benefits to which you are entitled.
+That is why it is important to contact the Law Offices of Steinhardt, Siskind and Lieberman, LLC to assist you in receiving the benefits to which you are entitled.

 The reason it is advisable to seek legal counsel is that insurance companies have very little incentive to act in favor of an employee when an injury is proven to have occurred at the workplace.
 The insurance provider stands to lose money if they have to pay out claims.